Luke1982/IDLinesUX/README.md

 * Create a module for the collection of lines
 * Create aggregations (and a module for it)
 * Merge all JS modules into a single file
+* Create a throttle function in the JS modules to avoid slow screen response